Close

 2) Dry-in and underlayment strategy that respects sudden weather shifts

 Dry-in is both mid-project protection and part of long-term performance.
-In a region where storms can appear quickly, your home needs a plan for how the roof stays protected if weather changes while work is in progress.
-Under the finished roof, dry-in components also serve as a secondary barrier when storms push water where it doesn’t belong.
+In a region where storms can appear quickly, the home needs a plan for how it stays protected if weather changes while work is in progress.
+If you want to understand what good dry-in should look like, reference Emergency Roof Tarping & Dry-In.

 3) Flashing and transitions (the areas that usually decide leak outcomes)